PahaQue Cottonwood LT Review

 The most difficult of the beach shelters to set up, it took approximately 8 minutes to set up with two people working on it.
 While it is possible to set up with one person, it took nearly 20 minutes of frustration to get upright, even after the learning curve.
 This difficulty would only be exacerbated in windy conditions.
 The pre-bent poles allow for increased height and floor space but also tend to get twisted and make the aligning of all four legs a struggle.
 The two primary leg poles are the combination of two separate tent poles, adding to the time and difficulty of set-up.
 Two people setting this up together, if not more, is definitely our recommendation to cut down on setup time so you can get back to enjoying the day.

 This tent's wind resistance is drastically increased when all guy-lines are used and connected to sturdy surroundings.
 The Cottonwood Lt is unique in that each leg has two separate guy-lines, which when secured properly and in combination with the stakes, allow for great stability in windy conditions.
+We had no issues in the wind with this tent, although nearly any tent is susceptible to severe winds.

 The Cottonwood Lt boasts a 150D polyester oxford fabric, with a heavy-duty waterproof coating (1500mm) and UV coatings with a sun protection factor of 50+, designed to protect from light rain and harmful UV rays.
 The poles are high performance 100% Aluminum 6061 Series alloy, and shock-corded, so the poles themselves as well as the cording holding them together are durable and should hold up in most weather.
 At 16lbs, this is the heaviest of the tested beach tents, but it also provides the tent with a more durable and stable frame, providing the tent with the ability to stay up for multiple days.